-I sometimes think that, during the almost 10 years I’ve been writing about women’s heart disease research, diagnostics and treatment, I’ve heard it all when it comes to women being under-diagnosed and under-treated (yes, sometimes under-treated even when appropriately diagnosed!)
+I sometimes think that, during the years I’ve been writing about women’s heart disease research, diagnostics and treatment, I’ve heard it all when it comes to women being under-diagnosed and under-treated (yes, sometimes under-treated even when appropriately diagnosed!)
 I thought I was unshockable by now.
-But a study published last month in the journal, Women’s Health Issues (WHI) was indeed a shocker.(1) .
+But a study published in the journal, Women’s Health Issues (WHI) was indeed a shocker.(1) .

 Researchers compared the pre-hospital care of both male and female heart patients over the age of 40 who had been transported to hospital after calling 911 for help.